shotstack/oas-api-definition/.shins/source/index.html.md

 ```

+**Notice: The title asset is deprecated, use the [HTML asset](#tocs_htmlasset) instead.**

-The TitleAsset clip type lets you create video titles from a text string and apply styling and positioning.
+The TitleAsset clip type lets you create video titles from a text string
+and apply styling and positioning.

 ### Properties